-- The Expert Group should begin work by considering the requirements set forth in the JSR, any - 456 contributed documents or technology descriptions, comments received during JSR Review and, if this - 457 is a revision of an existing Specification, the Issue List maintained by the Maintenance Lead (see - section 5.)
-Additional input can be obtained from discussions with other Members, industry groups, - software developers, end-users, and academics.
-The goal is to define requirements and then write a - draft Specification suitable for review by the community and the public. - When the Expert Group decides that the first draft is ready for review, the Spec Lead shall send the - draft, along with any additional files required for review, to the PMO.
-The Spec Lead should also - suggest the length of the Early Draft Review period if the Expert Group feels it should go beyond the - 464 minimum 30 days.
+The Expert Group should begin work by considering the requirements set forth in the JSR, any contributed documents or technology descriptions, comments received during JSR Review and, if this is a revision of an existing Specification, the Issue List maintained by the Maintenance Lead (see section 5.)
+Additional input can be obtained from discussions with other Members, industry groups, software developers, end-users, and academics.
+The goal is to define requirements and then write a draft Specification suitable for review by the community and the public.

+When the Expert Group decides that the first draft is ready for review, the Spec Lead shall send the draft, along with any additional files required for review, to the PMO.
+The Spec Lead should also suggest the length of the Early Draft Review period if the Expert Group feels it should go beyond the minimum 30 days.

-- 465 Multiple Early Drafts (and Early Draft Reviews) are encouraged where the Expert Group feels that this - would be helpful.
+459 Multiple Early Drafts (and Early Draft Reviews) are encouraged where the Expert Group feels that this 460 would be helpful.

-467 3.2 EARLY DRAFT REVIEW
+461 3.2 EARLY DRAFT REVIEW

-- 468 Refinement of the draft Specification begins when the PMO posts it to the JCP Website and - announces the start of Early Draft Review.
-The goal of Early Draft Review is to get the draft - 470 Specification into a form suitable for Public Review as guickly as possible by uncovering and - 471 correcting major problems with the draft.
-Early Draft Review is an early-access review, and should - 472 ideally take place when the Specification still has some unresolved issues.
-The public's participation in - Early Draft Review is an important part of the process since in the past, comments from the public - 474 have raised fundamental architectural and technological issues that have considerably improved some - 475 Specifications.
+462 Refinement of the draft Specification begins when the PMO posts it to the JCP Website and 463 announces the start of Early Draft Review.
+The goal of Early Draft Review is to get the draft

+463 announces the start of Early Draft Review.
+The goal of Early Draft Review is to get the draft 464 Specification into a form suitable for Public Review as guickly as possible by uncovering and

+465 correcting major problems with the draft.
+Early Draft Review is an early-access review, and should have raised fundamental architectural and technological issues that have considerably improved some

+466 ideally take place when the Specification still has some unresolved issues.
+The public's participation in

+467 Early Draft Review is an important part of the process since in the past, comments from the public

+469 Specifications.

-476 3.2.1 UPDATING THE DRAFT DURING EARLY DRAFT REVIEW
+470 3.2.1 UPDATING THE DRAFT DURING EARLY DRAFT REVIEW

-- 477 If the Expert Group makes major revisions to the draft during Early Draft Review the Spec Lead should - 478 send the revised draft, along with a synopsis of the changes, to the PMO, which shall publish these - online and make them available for download by the public. - 480 After the Early Draft Review period has ended, the Expert Group can make any additional changes to - 481 the draft it deems necessary in response to comments before submitting the draft to the PMO for the - 482 next review.
+471 If the Expert Group makes major revisions to the draft during Early Draft Review the Spec Lead should 472 send the revised draft, along with a synopsis of the changes, to the PMO, which shall publish these the draft it deems necessary in response to comments before submitting the draft to the PMO for the next review.